Everything you need to know about mosquitoes and top tips to preventing mosquito bites

 Malaria Symptoms: The most common malaria symptoms include fever, body pain, chills, sweating, headaches, diarrhoea, seizures and convulsions, jaundice, fatigue, kidney failure, and confusion.
 Malaria can be very serious and even fatal.
 It can also have long-term health implications including cerebral malaria, anaemia, and liver or kidney failure.

 Prevention of Malaria: The NHS recommends the ABCD approach to malaria: awareness, bite prevention, check if you need prophylactics, and diagnosis.
 The first step is to find out about the risk.
 After this, the best way to avoid getting malaria is to avoid getting bitten by mosquitoes.
-As mentioned above, this includes regular application of an Australian-made DEET repellent, covering up in anti-insect clothing, and stocking up on anti-mosquito accessories.
+As mentioned above, this includes regular application of an trusted mosquito repellent brands, covering up in anti-insect clothing, and stocking up on anti-mosquito accessories.
 Talk to your doctor about malaria prevention and, if you are experiencing symptoms, seek medical advice.

 How Yellow Fever is Spread: Yellow fever is transmitted by mosquito bites.
 The specific Yellow Fever mosquito is the Aedes aegypti, which is known to be active during daylight hours.